justforfuncc/WorkOrder/README.md

 # WorkOrder
 WorkOrder System

-`WokOrder` is a very small and simple project, The technology of this project used is very common: `Spring Boot` and `JQuery` and `Mongodb`.
+`WokOrder` is a very small and simple project, The technology of this project used is very common: `Spring Boot` and `JQuery` and `Hbase`.

 I hava two reasons to write this project :

-- In order to pratice what I learned about Spring Boot and Mongodb and JQuery
+- In order to pratice what I learned about Spring Boot and Hbase and JQuery
 - Release myself, save my time and not have to be bothered by others support request.

 Up to now the project is still in its infancy stage, So features are also very simple, But I will slowly maintain this project in my own spare time.